Windows Modules Installer Worker High CPU Usage: Causes and Fixes

 Upasna Deewan Upasna Deewan

-It is normal to see your computer’s CPU or memory usage spike during heavy tasks.
-However, you may sometimes notice your system slowing down, freezing, or becoming unresponsive, with 100 disk or CPU usage.
+It is normal for your computer’s CPU or memory usage to spike during heavy tasks.
+However, if your system is slowing down, freezing, or becoming unresponsive with 100 disk or CPU usage, something is not right.

-One of the most common reasons for this is a process called Windows Modules Installer Worker.
-The good news is that this issue is not harmful and it can be fixed easily.
+One of the most common reasons for this is a background process called Windows Modules Installer Worker.
+The good news is that this issue is not harmful and can be easily fixed.

 Windows Modules Installer Worker